magross/RoboRally/README.md

  `REGISTRATION_SUCCESSFUL`

- A list of currently taken names can be obtained by `LIST_PLAYERS`.
+ A list of currently used names can be obtained by `LIST_PLAYERS`.

  Example: